Censorship of Japanese media in South Korea: Revisions to the laws

 With the emergence of Kim Dae-jung as president in 1998, he promised the gradual lifting of the 53-year-old ban on Japanese culture and signed a joint declaration with Prime Minister Keizo Obuchi.
 The gradual lift was separated into four stages.
+The lift was referred to as opening up to Japanese popular culture.

 Partial liberalization

 On 20 October 1998, manga and other publications were allowed to be imported for the first time.
 Films that were joint Japan–Korea productions, or had won an Academy Award or an award at a major international film festival (Cannes, Berlin or Venice), were also allowed to be screened in theatres, but not on television.
 Animated films continued to be banned.

 Partial liberalization

-In 10 September 1999, Japanese music was allowed to be performed in venues not exceeding 2000 seats, and non-animated films that had won an award at any international film festival were allowed to be shown.
+On 10 September 1999, Japanese music was allowed to be performed in venues not exceeding 2000 seats, and non-animated films that had won an award at any international film festival were allowed to be shown.
 All Japanese movies that received awards from the events listed in stage one and received any international film festival award were allowed to be screened without censorship conditions.
 Other Japanese films that were not awarded were allowed to be screened to the extent that they had no censorship rating.
 Animated films continued to be banned.